-At Desdemona’s request, Emilia brings in Iago, and Desdemona tries to find out from him why Othello has been treating her like a whore.
+At Desdemona’s request, Emilia brings in Iago, and Desdemona tries to find out from him why Othello has been treating her as if she's been unfaithful.
 Emilia says to her husband that Othello must have been deceived by some villain, the same sort of villain who made Iago suspect Emilia of sleeping with Othello.
 Iago assures Desdemona that Othello is merely upset by some official business, and a trumpet flourish calls Emilia and Desdemona away to dinner with the Venetian emissaries.

 Roderigo enters, furious that he is still frustrated in his love, and ready to make himself known in his suit to Desdemona so that she might return all of the jewels that Iago was supposed to have given her from him.
 Iago tells Roderigo that Cassio is being assigned to Othello’s place.
 Iago also lies, saying that Othello is being sent to Mauritania, in Africa, although he is really being sent back to Venice.
 He tells Roderigo that the only way to prevent Othello from taking Desdemona away to Africa with him would be to get rid of Cassio.
-He sets about persuading Roderigo that he is just the man for “knocking out [Cassio’s] brains” (IV.ii.229).Read a translation of Act IV, scene ii →
+He sets about persuading Roderigo that he is just the man for “knocking out [Cassio’s] brains” (IV.ii.

 In Act IV, scene ii, Othello interrogates Emilia as if she were a witness to a crime.
 Her testimony would be strong evidence of Desdemona’s innocence, except that Othello dismisses it all as lies, because it does not accord with what he already believes.
 Just as there is no way for Othello to prove beyond any doubt that Desdemona has been unfaithful, no amount of evidence could now overturn Othello’s belief in her guilt.
 (In the final scene, Othello does abruptly decide that he has been deceived all along by Iago, but not because he is confronted by compelling proof.)
 Othello explains away any evidence in Desdemona’s favor, however strong, by imagining Emilia and Desdemona to be subtle and sophisticated liars.